anthony80188/pyrevit-structural-toolkit/README.md

 5. Open Revit

 6. Find pyRevit in ribbon.
-On the left hand side click the pyRevit drop down > Extensions and install extension "BIM Tools" by Joe Wemyss.
+On the left hand side click the pyRevit drop down > Extensions and install extension "Dev Tools".
 Save to default location on C:\ Drive

 6b. if download doesn't work, Repository may be set to private.
 Ask Joe Wemyss to make public and try again